eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When a workload has an inter-workload dependency with an unfulfilled `AddCondition` and the workload operation of that workload is enqueued into the waiting queue, the WorkloadScheduler shall report the workload state `Pending(WaitingToStart)`.
+When the WorkloadScheduler receives the `WorkloadOperation` to create a workload and the workload has an inter-workload dependency with an unfulfilled `AddCondition` and the workload operation of that workload is enqueued into the waiting queue, the WorkloadScheduler shall report the workload state `Pending(WaitingToStart)`.